yousefhosny1/Fracture-Treating-Pressure/README.md

   1. Handled missing values in the dataset by imputing them using KNN
   2. Built LSTM Model to forecast the Surface Treating Pressure given the Slurry Rate and Proppant Concentration in the current timestep "Predicting y(t+1) using X(t)".
   3. Explored different window sizes (30, 60, 90 seconds) and their corresponding LSTM Model performance.
-  4. Absolute error between the final LSTM Model STP Prediction and Actual STP is approximately 20 PSI (Negligable).
+  4. Mean absolute error between the final LSTM Model STP Prediction and Actual STP is approximately 5.3 PSI (Very low).